Post-tropical cyclone: Impacts

 The re-intensification of a post-tropical cyclone can cause dangerous conditions in North Atlantic shipping routes with high seas and winds comparable to those of hurricanes.

 Origin

-The terminology was initiated by Canadian Hurricane Centre in 1998 during Tropical Storm Bonnie.
+The terminology was initiated by Meteorologist Peter Bowyer of the Canadian Hurricane Centre in 1998 during Tropical Storm Bonnie.
 In 2008, the National Hurricane Center used this term for Tropical Storm Laura to address the limitation of the two classes (extratropical/remnant low) mentioned above.
 The term was later adopted by the National Weather Service on May 15, 2010.

 Synonym

 The Bureau of Meteorology in Australia refers to a former tropical cyclone as an "ex-tropical cyclone".
 An example is ex-tropical cyclone Oswald.